frjo/hugo-theme-zen/README.md

 ## Use npm to lint Sass and JavaScript

 * Lint your Sass using stylelint.
-* Lint your JavaScript using eslint.
+* Lint your JavaScript using biome.
 * Can lint files in the theme as well as the project assets directory.

 Set up your front-end development build tools: